 Still don’t have enough points?

-- Opt for non-skilled visa such as employer-sponsored visa or business visa
+- Opt for non-skilled visas such as the employer-sponsored visa or business visa

-I hope I have given you concise view of points system for skilled visa.
+I hope I have given you a concise view of points system for the skilled visa.
 What were your experiences to claim minimum points?

 Moving To Australia Series

 - Which Work Visa Is Right For You?

 - How To Prepare For Skills Assessment – Part 1